musienkoyuriy/ng2-modules-docs/ng2-main-page.md

 We are Valor Software and we're bringing you ng2-bootstrap, Angular 2 implementation of Angular UI Bootstrap library.

 #Why even use bootstrap?
-***It’s easy to use***: getting started with Bootstrap is a pretty quick and easy process
+***It’s easy to use***: Getting started with Bootstrap is a pretty quick and easy process

-***Faster development***: because Bootstrap has so many ready-made components and resources available, it can significantly speed up your development process.
+***Faster development***: There are many ready-made components and resources available, it can significantly speed up your development process.

 ***Easy integration***: Bootstrap can be integrated with a variety of other frameworks and platforms, on both new sites and existing ones.
 You can even use just specific elements of Bootstrap alongside your existing CSS.

 ***Styling options***: Bootstrap comes with base styles for all soon-to-be-modular components with an ability to create your own unique styles.

-***Excellent documentation***: We hired a technical writer, so Bootstrap will soon have exceptional documentation available, which will be useful for both beginners and more advanced users.
+***Excellent documentation***: We hired a technical writer, so Bootstrap will soon have excellent documentation available, which will be useful for both beginners and more advanced users.

 ###  "What's special about it, and how it is different from other %bootstrap-thingy%?" you ask.